 In 2005, I put an initial series of tree planter training videos online.
 Those video were getting thousands of views every year, but they were very low quality.
 YouTube was still in its infancy, and digital video resolutions & frame-rates were very limited.
 In 2012, I started the project over again from scratch, and by 2017, I was fairly happy with what I had produced.
 From 2019 onward, I'll be updating the videos every year to maximize the quality of the content.

 The training consists of twenty modules altogether.
-The first eight (which are the focus of this post) are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
-If you're looking for the last twelve videos, which focus more on the hands-on aspects of the job, go to this link.
+The first six (which are the focus of this post) are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
+If you're looking for the other fourteen videos, which focus more on the hands-on aspects of the job, go to this link.

 These videos will help you understand what you're getting yourself into!
 This is NOT an easy job.
 The number of first-year planters who try the job for a few days or weeks and then quit is pretty high.
 If you're not going to enjoy the work, it's better that you make that decision before you start planting, rather than after you've spent a few thousand dollars on buying equipment and travelling to your first work site.

 I highly recommend that if you're thinking about planting, you watch these videos very carefully before you commit to accepting a position at a planting company.
-These eight videos are just slightly under four hours in total length, so you'll need to set aside an entire afternoon or evening to watch them.
+These six videos are just slightly over three hours in total length, so you'll need to set aside an afternoon or evening to watch them.
 I'd suggest that you watch them with a pen and paper, so you can make a list of questions to ask recruiters or crew bosses at the companies that you apply to.
 You should also bookmark this post, because you may want to come back and watch some of these videos more than once.

 There is a print version of this information, available on Amazon.
 The book is called Step By Step, A Tree Planter's Handbook.
 The book actually contains FAR more information than these videos do.
 Ultimately, if you get a job as a tree planter, I'd highly recommend that you buy a copy of Step By Step.
 More than a dozen major tree planting companies are using it as the basis for their training framework, and they'll probably tell you that you have to buy a copy anyway.
 Get ahead of the curve, because there is an incredible amount of information in the book.
 In addition, it's full of reference information that will be useful to experienced planters (such as a chapter about coastal planting, with a list of contacts for coastal companies, and chapters about logging, helicopters, other silviculture work, and a lot of things that the YouTube videos don't address).
 Here's more information: